What is SEMCOGMember Engagement

 SEMCOG engages members and other regional stakeholders in directing regional plans and policies and recommending positions on state and federal legislative and regulatory proposals.
 View the SEMCOG Experience brochure or see below to learn more.

-Affiliation group members include SEMCOG members and other regional stakholders.
+Affiliation group members include SEMCOG members and other regional stakeholders.
 They receive regular electronic communications on topics of interest, and may hold meetings periodically.
-View the most recent electronic communication for these affiliation groups – community and economic development, data, education, and environment.
+View the most recent electronic communication for these affiliation groups – community and economic development and environment.

 SEMCOG General Assembly